Maryland State Bird

 • Fledge: 12-14 days after hatching

 The Baltimore Oriole has been the Maryland State Bird since 1947.
-In 1894, Baltimore's major league baseball team was named after the bird.
+In 1894, Baltimore's major league baseball team was named after the State Bird.

 Maryland Birds